robw4/robw4.github.io/code.md

     [here](https://github.com/robw4/robw4.github.io).

 ## Vim
-Over the lockdown I got a little obsessed with vim and vim plugins which have since become a key part of my workflow over the last year as all work has gone remote.
+Over the lockdown vim and vim
+ plugins which have since become a key part of my workflow over the last year as all work has gone remote.
 For anyone who is interested you can find my vim config